PavleMiha/mlgarden/README.md

 All this is, is a different way of expressing (5 + 3) * 2 = 16

 Why is this useful?
 Well, for one, we don't need parenthesis, you just do your calculations from left to right.
 But there's another advantage: say that we want to change the three parameters, a, b and c, to make the result 10 instead of 16.
-One way we can do this is by moving each parameter, checking whether the result is going closer or further from 10, and then nudge it in the direction that makes it closer to 10.
+One way we can do this is by moving each parameter, checking whether the result is going closer or further from 10, and then nudge it in the direction that makes it closer to 10 (GIF)

 <p align="center">
 <img src="https://github.com/user-attachments/assets/eaae4a93-26df-4bac-ab3f-54cc1afbe26d" width="700" >